u6684258/instance-generator/README.md

 After cloning the repository, the instance generator can be installed via [pip](https://pip.pypa.io/en/stable/installation/).
-The [following section](#recommended-steps) gives a step-by-step explanation for this setup.
+The [following section](#recommended-steps) gives a step-by-step explanation for this.

-If you want to change the code of the instance generator and immediately test it, we suggest installing the instance generator with the `-e` option of pip, or (install its dependencies manually and) call it directly from the src-folder (`cd src && python3 -m instance_generator`).
+If you plan to change the code of the instance generator and immediately test the changes, we recommend installing the instance generator with the `-e` option of pip, or (installing its dependencies manually and) calling it directly from the src-folder (`cd src && python3 -m instance_generator`).

 ### Recommended Steps